 National Drug and Alcohol Facts Week

-The National Institute on Drug Abuse (NIDA) designates a week every January as National Drug and Alcohol Facts Week.
+The National Institute on Drug Abuse (NIDA) previously designated a week every January as National Drug and Alcohol Facts Week.
 The weeklong campaign provides toolkits and communities hold awareness events that are open to anyone.
-January 22 to 27, 2019.

 Self-Harm (Self-Injury) Awareness Month